About Stafford Connecticut

-The Town of Stafford began its history almost 300 years ago as a rural hill town with 3 excellent agricultural districts.
-Most of the population was concentrated in 6-7 villages.
-Industrialization took advantage of abundant water power from the tributaries of the Willimantic River, & caused population shifts.
-In the mid-1800's, the Railroad connected Stafford to markets across New England.
-Before the State Highway projects of the 1920's & 1930, there was a Trolley connection to Rockville.
+When initially incorporated, most of the population of Stafford was concentrated in 6-7 agricultural villages.
+In the early 1800s, the availability of water power from the tributaries of the Willimantic River led to Stafford's industrialization and caused population shifts.
+By the mid-1800's, the Railroad connected Stafford to markets all across New England.
+Before the State Highway projects of the 1920's & 1930, there was even a Trolley connection to Rockville.

 The Town of Stafford presents an ideal location for families and companies looking for a destination.
 Stafford is a rural/suburban mixed community with direct and rapid access to all major Northeast cities, especially New York and Boston.
 Our highly trained workforce, ample clean water supply and cooperative financial institutions all contribute to a positive business climate.